YEfeEnhos/Veritas_AI_Voice_Powered_PDF_Chatter/README.md

 ## A ChatGTP-like search experince on multiple personal uploaded pdf documents that supports multiple languages brought by OpenAI's ada model supporting real time voice input powered by AssemblyAI' api

 # Dependencies Instalation
-## To run the voice activated chatbot on your local device follow the steps below:
+## To install the dependencies and provide required information for the chatbot to run on your local device follow the steps below:
 1. Clone the repository to your local machine
 2. Pip install required packages to the python enviroment you will run the code on:
 ```bash